sk-zk/streetlevel/doc/streetview.md

 The depth map, if it was requested.
 Values are in meters. -1 is used for the horizon.

 **heading: *float***
-Heading of the camera / north offset (meaning the phi of the center of the panorama) in radians, where 0° is north, 90° is east, 180° is south and 270° is west.
+Heading in radians, where 0° is north, 90° is east, 180° is south and 270° is west.

 **historical: *List[StreetViewPanorama]***
 A list of panoramas with a different date at the same location.